Menu Menu

 This text relates to the 1st edition • Hardcover (Trade)

-by Cyril Kornbluth
+by Cyril M. Kornbluth

 "The Little Black Bag" has been nominated for the 1951 Best Novellette RetroHugo!